davtango/ARC4-Decryption-System/README.md

 ## Implementation

 The ARC4 Decyption System was designed sequentially following the pseudo-algorithm on the Wikipedia page (which has been converted to C here).
-There are three main modules: init.sv, ksa.sv, and prga.sv involved with implementing the ARC4 algorithm, which are then driven sequentially by arc4.sv to decrypt a certain message given a known key. crack.sv implements an additional FSM to cycle through keys, repeatedly running arc4.sv and checking the plaintext result until a fully human read-able string in ASCII is detected. doublecrack.sv and multicrack.sv are involved with the instantiations of multiple crack cores.
+There are three main modules: init.sv, ksa.sv, and prga.sv involved with implementing the ARC4 algorithm, which are then driven sequentially by arc4.sv to decrypt a certain message given a known key. crack.sv implements an additional FSM to cycle through keys, repeatedly running arc4.sv and checking the plaintext result until a fully human read-able string in ASCII is detected. multicrack.sv is involved with the instantiations of multiple crack cores. competition.sv is the top-level module for the decryption system.

 Each module follows a ready-enable microprotocol.
-Each module is explained below:
+Each module and a diagram for its FSM is explained below:

+// For more details, I suggest viewing the commented .sv files included in this repository.

 ### init.sv
 The first step of decrypting ARC4 involves initializing the secret internal state 's' into the identity permutation.
 In our hardware implementation this is done by working with a generated 8-bit, 256 word RAM IP from Quartus (s_mem.v).